pjaos/netplot/README.txt

 installed.

 C client code
-This resides in the c_code folder.
+This resides in the c_client folder.
 From this folder run the 'codeblocks netplot_client.cbp' and select the Build option from the Build menu.
 This requires that codeblocks is installed.